nplang/NPL-Tutorials/NPL-Tidbits/Readme.md

 NPL Constructs are fundamental components in NPL language.
 To get you familiar with these constructs, we have provided simple and comprehensive construct examples.

-Each construct example is designed to be as simple as possible to focus on the specific construct only.
-With the simple examples and the steps to verify them, you should be able to experience these constructs quickly.
+Each construct example is designed to be as simple as possible to focus on  specific construct only.
+With these simple examples and the steps to verify them, you should be able to experience these constructs quickly.

 ## NPL Constructs
 - [Logical Bus](https://github.com/nplang/NPL-Tutorials/blob/master/NPL-Tidbits/Bus)